 It’s a different story for overseas corporations in the consumer products business because the market in the United States is enormous.
-Establishing a presence here is likely to be a requirement if a company wants to boost its prospects of success in North America.
+Establishing a presence here may be needed if a company wants to boost its prospects of success in North America.

-Location “hotspots” and available economic incentives may change from time to time.
-And it is a challenge to optimize investments when working with unfamiliar national or provincial governmental authorities.
+Internationally, location “hotspots” and economic incentives may change from time to time.
+And it is a challenge to optimize investments when working with unfamiliar national, provincial or local authorities.
 Such variables are true regardless of whether a project is called onshoring, offshoring or nearshoring.

-Despite nationalistic tendencies, companies boost their competitiveness by finding international locations that offer the appropriate talent, an attractive cost structure, and reasonable risks.
-If assessments are done properly, businesses find optimum locations that allow quality to be maintained while improving productivity and marketability.
+Despite nationalistic tendencies, companies boost their competitiveness by finding international locations that offer the needed talent, an attractive cost structure and reasonable risks.
+If site selection studies are properly done, businesses find optimum locations that allow quality to be maintained while improving productivity, marketability and ROI.

-On international projects, Joe Vranich teams with site selection experts who for many years have evaluated potential projects worldwide for all sorts of industries.
+On international projects, Joe Vranich teams with site selection experts who for many years have evaluated locations worldwide for all sorts of industries.